 What to do there: Join the crowds and make your way through the stalls laden with a huge selection of goods.
 Pick up traditional souvenirs like Hungarian dolls, glassware, embroidered items, and hand-painted ceramics, as well as trinkets and souvenirs.
 You can also browse fashions and accessories and come across stalls selling household items, footwear, kitchen accessories, toiletries, and more.

 There are many stalls selling fresh produce, dried goods, and typical Hungarian products.
 Look out for paprika, jars of pickles, Hungarian wines, Pálinka (a fruity brandy), confectionary, and salami.
 Savour some local fare from food stalls as you wander, or sit down for a meal in the affordable café.
-You’re sure to get some great photos of the bustling market too.
+You’re sure to get some great photos of the bustling market.
+Some of Budapest’s best hostels are located nearby in this central location too!

 Why it’s awesome: Rather eerie and with a forgotten feel, the peaceful and historic Cinkota Old Cemetery can be found on the outskirts of the city.
 All but abandoned with the passing of time, nature is trying hard to reclaim the land, engulfing tombstones from days long past.
 An old church stands next to the graveyard and adds to the atmosphere.
 Definitely away from the typical tourist trail, the cemetery is usually empty.